Did Wolf’s nursing home policy cost lives? Congress is now asking

 “It’s been something we’ve been focused on, and worried about since the beginning and I think we’re in a much better place now than we were,” Wolf said.

 The numbers are staggering.
-Of Pennsylvania’s 6,649 Covid-19 deaths, 4539 of them have occurred in nursing homes or senior care facilities.
-That’s nearly 70 percent.
-Scalise said nationwide the number is more like 42-percent.
+Of Pennsylvania’s 6,649 COVID-19 deaths, 4,539 of them have occurred in nursing homes or senior care facilities.
+That’s nearly 70%.
+Scalise said nationwide the number is more like 42%.

 “When they (nursing homes) started having cases there wasn’t enough attention paid to them and not enough personal protection equipment and the nursing home groups tell us. ‘we begged for PPE and didn’t get it,'” Ward said.